dani-santos-code/music_inventory/README.md

 This project uses Flask and PostGreSQL.
 It runs on a Virtual Machine (Ubuntu) in combination with Vagrant.
 See instructions to get it running.

 ## Setting up your environment:
+[DEPRECATED]

-1. This project makes use of a linux-based virtual machine.
+ ~~1.
+This project makes use of a linux-based virtual machine.
 To install it, go to Virtual Box's website: https://www.virtualbox.org/wiki/Downloads

 2. We use Vagrant to manage our virtual machine and sync our local repo with VM's repo.
 Please install vagrant: https://www.vagrantup.com/downloads.html